Bolstered by Mark Arcobello’s arrival a month ago, the Oklahoma City Barons have been the American Hockey League’s hottest team the past five weeks.

 “Obviously, Oilers management realized how close we are to (a playoff berth) and didn’t want to tinker with the chemistry we have right now,” said Barons general manager Bill Scott.
 “They also know we have a lot of capable players they can call on when needed.”

-Going 10-2-2 since Jan.
+Going 10-2-1 since Jan.
 30, the Barons are back in the Western Conference playoff chase.
-After Wednesday’s 4-3 shootout loss at Utica they were two points out of the eighth and final playoff spot with 18 games remaining.
+Entering Wednesday’s road game at Utica they were three points out of the eighth and final playoff spot with 18 games remaining.

-After spending the first three months with Edmonton, Arcobello has been the AHL’s leading scorer (20 points in 10 games) the past month.
+After spending the first three months with Edmonton, Arcobello has been the AHL’s leading scorer (19 points in nine games) the past month.
 For now he will remain with the Barons, who are gunning for their fourth consecutive playoff berth.

 “When you’re fighting for the playoffs like we are, it’s always good to have a cohesive unit that’s played together several games after undergoing more than 100 roster transactions earlier this season,” Scott said.